veeso/termscp/README.md

 - ⭐  Connect to your favourite hosts through built-in bookmarks and recent connections
 - 📝  View and edit files with your favourite applications
 - 💁  SFTP/SCP authentication with SSH keys and username/password
-- 🐧  Compatible with Windows, Linux, FreeBSD and MacOS
+- 🐧  Compatible with Windows, Linux, FreeBSD, NetBSD and MacOS
 - 🎨  Make it yours!
   - Themes
   - Custom file explorer format